-Compared with the extensive computational and experimental efforts on the mutation patterns in the protein coding regions in the past decade (58), the noncoding regions, which were viewed as ‘dark matter’, and comprise up to 98% of the human genome, are barely investigated in cancer research studies, partially due to the limited knowledge of noncoding function.
+Compared with the extensive computational and experimental efforts on the mutation patterns in the protein-coding regions in the past decade (58), the noncoding regions, which were viewed as ‘dark matter’, and comprise up to 98% of the human genome, are barely investigated in cancer research studies, partially due to the limited knowledge of noncoding function.
 However, recently several examples clearly pinpointed the phenotypic effect of mutations in noncoding regulatory regions in a variety of cancer types.
 For instance, TERT promoter, a well-known example, has been associated with several cancer types (21-23).
 Fusions of the 5’ UTR of TMPRSS2 with ETS genes frequently observed in prostate cancer, as well as mutations in certain miRNA binding sites (59), can influence the binding affinity at these sites, and thus affect androgen receptor regulation in prostate cancer.
 Hence, it is important to explore the mutation landscapes of such noncoding regions.

 In this paper, we have introduced a new computational framework for exploring patterns of mutation across either somatic or germline variants, especially in the noncoding regulatory regions of human genomes.
 We took advantage of the complete genome annotation efforts of the ENCODE project (16) to extract the most extensive catalog of noncoding regulatory regions to date.
 We included the TF binding sites and DHS sites from all ENCODE experiments, promoters, UTRs, predicted enhancers, conserved and sensitive noncoding regions from our previous efforts (18).
 We then explored 760 cancer genomes on this comprehensive list of noncoding annotations to search for the highly mutated regulatory regions as potential noncoding driver candidates.

 Moreover, consistent with the highly heterogeneous protein coding regions (11), we observed larger than expected mutation variation across cancer types, samples, and genomic regions (Fig. 3).
 Therefore, the recently proposed binomial models, which assume a constant mutation rate and independence of mutation events, might be inadequate for the observed data (Fig. 4, Fig. S3-S4).
-Instead, we set up two hierarchical models to handle mutation count overdispersion (model 2 and model 3 in the method section).
+Instead, we set up two hierarchical models to handle mutation count overdispersion (model 2 and model 3 in the Methods section).
 First, we flexibly modeled the mutation rate in the regulatory elements as a two-parameter beta distribution, hence the corresponding mutation count could be conveniently described as a beta-binomial distribution.
 It provided significant improvement over the binomial model.
-In addition, we found that other genomic features, such as replication timing, would largely affect the background mutation rate (Fig. S6) and consequently generate both false positives and negatives.
+In addition, we found that other genomic features, such as replication timing, greatly affect the background mutation rate (Fig. S6) and consequently generate both false positives and negatives.
 We corrected the replication timing effect by estimating the local mutation parameters in the beta-binomial distribution for better p-value assessment.

 In the 760 cancer whole genomes in our analysis, we discovered 3776 noncoding regulatory regions that have significantly higher mutations than expected and provided the mutation enrichment significance of bins with variable length on the whole genome (Table 2).
 A list of known noncoding hypomutated regions, such as TERT and TP53 TSS, were also reported by our analysis, which convincingly proved the effectiveness of LARVA in discovering functionally relevant results.
 We also observed some relatively novel results such as PRRC2B TSS, CTCF and BCL3 binding sites.
 BCL3 is a known oncogene that is highly associated with several solid tumors (56,60), but this gene itself is not enriched in somatic mutations.
-Our results advocate an alternate possibility that its involvement in cancer cells is actually in the disruption of its binding sites, rather than the disabling of the protein itself.
-We released our results to the public, which would potentially serve as a powerful resource for cancer researchers in the future.
+Our results advocate an alternate possibility: its mutation in cancer cells is actually in the disruption of its binding sites, rather than the disabling of the protein itself.
+We released our results to the public, which would potentially serve as a useful resource for cancer researchers in the future.